BerriAI/litellm/docs/my-website/docs/completion/output.md

 ```

-Here's what an example liteLLMresponse looks like
+Here's what an example response looks like
 ```python
 {
   'choices': [